 People with DCD generally have normal intelligence.
-However, DCD is sometimes called “clumsy child syndrome,” and it may cause others to think that sufferers are inept or unintelligent because they cannot perform basic tasks.
-The condition can be frustrating and embarrassing, leading to problems with self-esteem and social isolation.
-Although considered a childhood disorder, the effects of DCD continue into adulthood.
+However, DCD is sometimes called "clumsy child syndrome," and it may cause others to think that people with this condition are inept or unintelligent because they cannot perform basic tasks.
+This condition can be considered a childhood disorder, but the effects of DCD continue into adulthood.

 Signs of DCD can appear soon after birth.
 Newborns may have trouble learning how to suck and swallow milk.
 Toddlers may be slow to learn to roll over, sit, crawl, walk, and talk.